2Prachita/SLP-Breast-Cancer-DataSet/README.txt

-The data set used is DIABETIC R2

-It consits of 10 columns of which 9 are attributes to distinguish bet types of diabetic person and the 10 column consist of output to which class the person belongs
+It consits of 10 columns of which 9 are attributes to distinguish bet types of breast cancer person and the 10 column consist of output to which class the person belongs

 - Age